TosbackCgusBridge-Bot/CGUs-versions/Reddit/Terms of Service.md

 reddit is for your personal, lawful use

-6 reddit is for personal use only.
+6 reddit is designed and supported for personal use only.
 You may not use reddit to break the law, violate an individual's privacy, or infringe any person or entity’s intellectual property or any other proprietary rights.

 reddit is for fun